 How to Complete a Bill of Sale Form in New York

-A New York bill of sale agreement must be completed with information about the vehicle and the personal details about the two legal entities that participate in the ownership transfer procedure.
-The NY DMV bill of sale (form MV-912) must also contain the signatures of both participants in order to be considered as valid document.
-If vehicle sellers and buyers are wondering how and where to get a bill of sale in New York, they are recommended to contact the NY DMV.
+A New York bill of sale form must be completed with information about the vehicle and the personal details about the two legal entities that participate in the ownership transfer procedure.
+This document must also contain the signatures of both participants in order to be considered as a valid document.
+If vehicle sellers and buyers are wondering how and where to get this credential in New York, they are recommended to contact the NY DMV.
 However, they can get a bill of sale online and avoid the visit to the DMV by clicking here.
-Once they obtain a blank bill of sale, they need to complete it with the following information:
+Once they obtain a simple bill of sale template, they need to complete it with the following information: